 If you read the above section, you may have started to wonder if the body adapting to exercise (and using fewer calories) was a reason to confuse the body to keep the metabolism engine purring all the time?
 In other words, is this evidence for “muscle confusion?”
 I don't think it is and here's why.

-If anything, muscle confusion – the idea of doing different activities on different days – is just sexy name for cross training.
-Cross training is an effective way to reduce overuse injuries and improve exercise adherence.
+If anything, muscle confusion – the idea of doing different activities on different days – is just a sexy name for cross-training.
+Cross-training is an effective way to reduce overuse injuries and improve exercise adherence.

 I'm digressing from the main point of this post but I thought it was wise to mention this because I know many people who believe muscle confusion is real.
 It's not.

 Is HIIT Training Best?